Loading...

 What's in the News

-• GRAIL submitted the final module of its Premarket Approval application to the US Food and Drug Administration for the Galleri multi cancer early detection test, using data from the US PATHFINDER 2 study and the first year of the NHS Galleri trial, together with a bridging analysis to the current PMA version of the test.
-(Key Developments)
+• The company submitted the final module of its Premarket Approval application to the US FDA for the Galleri multi cancer early detection test.
+The submission is supported by data from 25,490 participants in the US PATHFINDER 2 study and the first year of the NHS Galleri trial, and the test has been designated as a Breakthrough Device since 2018 (Key Developments).

 Valuation Changes